google-research/kauldron/kauldron/data/kmix/README.md

 If your dataset does not support random access, you can inherit from `kmix.WithShuffleBuffer` that will automatically take care of adding `ds.cache`, `ds.shuffle`, `ds.repeat`.
 Note that the source dataset should still make sure each process yields non-overlapping examples.
-See `kmix.TfdsLegacy` for an example.

 ### Implementing a mixture transformation